habin-isa/algobabe/README.md

 # Algobabe

-## Step sequencer using 808 trap sounds pack to make your 808 dreams reality
+## 16 Step sequencer to make your 808 dreams reality

 ### Use the app